wjakob/nanobind/docs/api_cmake.rst

    Backend modules never target the stable ABI and must be built per Python version.
 On a free-threaded interpreter, the backend is automatically built free-threaded and serves only free-threaded extensions.
+They always carry nanobind's detailed assertion messages, since a user who hits one cannot rebuild the backend in ``Debug`` mode.
 The command supports the following optional parameters: ``NB_DOMAIN <name>`` confines all extensions attached to the backend to an isolated :ref:`type visibility domain <type-visibility>`.
 The parameters ``PROTECT_STACK``, ``NOMINSIZE``,